 Check equipment stability before lifting loads.
-Ensure the outriggers are firmly positioned on solid surfaces.
-Ensure the equipment is level, brakes are set, and the load is properly rigged and attached to the hook.
+Make sure that the outriggers (or tires if lifting on rubber) are firmly positioned on solid surfaces.
+Make sure that the equipment is level, brakes are set, and the load is properly rigged and attached to the hook.
 Check the Load Chart against the weight of the load.
 Lift the load slightly off the ground and recheck the stability before proceeding with the lift.
 Determine the weight of the load before you attempt the lift.